Birdwatching in Big Bear Lake: Bluff Lake, Bald Eagles & the Pacific Flyway

 Q: When do the Bald Eagles arrive at Big Bear Lake?

-Q: Is Bluff Lake Ecological Reserve dog-friendly?
+Q: Is Bluff Lake Reserve dog-friendly?

 Q: What’s the best time of day to see Bald Eagles?